RKelln/5-directions/writing/foundations.md

+### Input:

+* Noise
+* Features

+Notes:
+TODO

 ### Tools for prediction and pattern detection

 1. Mapping: takes input, produces output, but stateless
 2. Stateful: has variables / internal state
 3. Adaptive: adapts to environment through time

+TODO: more (examples?) and why pattern rec and prediction are strengths

 Notes:
+Machine learning excels at pattern recognition and prediction.
+Input to software is almost always noisy and filled with extraneous or non-useful data.
+Detecting the signal or useful information is difficult.
+Unlike traditional software where humans use math to process the data to remove noise and detect only the salient features, modern machine learning systems accept all the input and are trained to find the needed information.
+It is hard for humans, with our own sophisticated perceptual system that mainly goes unnoticed to understand how to filter the input usefully.
+Machine learning systems generally have something resembling our perceptual system at the start of transforming the input.

 Recall the various levels of interactivity and adaptation discussed previously.
 Machine learning exists at all levels that take input.

 At the first level you have systems that do pattern recognition and translation.
 Classifying images, whether it is cats or human surveillance systems.
 Input data moves through the software and is transformed into an output.

 Generally when you add the element of time, then you require the next level of system, something that has a memory.
+For language, music and video input, this memory becomes critical for learning.

-The final level, often associated with reinforcement learning, which we will learn about later, can also be thought of as more wholistically as the entire process of humans creating a machine learning system - adapting it to be more useful to the problems they are trying to solve.
+The final level, adaptive, is often associated with reinforcement learning used for things like playing games or robots interacting with their environment.
+It can also be thought of as more wholistically as the entire process of humans creating a machine learning system - adapting it to be more useful to the problems they are trying to solve.

 ---